vivocha/bot-sdk/README.md

 | :-----------------------------------------------------------------------------------: |
 | [![NPM version](https://img.shields.io/npm/v/@vivocha/bot-sdk.svg?style=flat)](https://www.npmjs.com/package/@vivocha/bot-sdk)  [![Build Status](https://travis-ci.org/vivocha/bot-sdk.svg?branch=master)](https://travis-ci.org/vivocha/bot-sdk)  [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)|

 ---

 **IMPORTANT: this version of the Bot SDK is a developer preview, which introduces some breaking changes.
-It is intended to be used with the new version of the Vivocha platform, currently under active development.
-Before using this SDK, please contact dev@vivocha.com.**
+It is intended to be used with the new version of the Vivocha platform (v.
+7), currently under beta version.
+Before starting using this SDK, please contact dev@vivocha.com.**

 The Vivocha Bot SDK allows to write Vivocha Bot Agents integrating existing bots, built and trained using your preferred bot / NLP platform.
 E.g., Dialogflow, IBM Watson Assistant (formerly Conversation), Wit.ai, Microsoft Bot framework, etc...
 Moreover, the SDK enables writing new bots from scratch or integrating virtually any API-based chatbot platform with Vivocha.